Woodland Creation – Native Low-density Broadleaves

 For all native broadleaves within this option, you must provide a copy of the supplier's document when submitting an initial planting claim (see example document below).
 A template is also provided.

-As well as entering the quantity of trees and the Master Certificate Number on the suppliers document, you should also include the region of provenance, demonstrating that the trees are suitable for the site (refer to Forestry Commission Scotland guidance on Seed sources for planting native trees and shrubs in Scotland).
+As well as entering the quantity of trees and the Master Certificate Number on the suppliers document, you should also include the region of provenance, demonstrating that the trees are suitable for the site (refer to Scottish Forestry guidance - Seed Sources for Planting of Native Trees and Shrubs).

 See the Forestry Commission's Marketing and Supplying Forest Reproductive Materials for further information.